RumeelHussainbnb/opBNB-tutorial/cross-dom-comm/README.md

    Notice that the `xorigin` value is the controller address.
    The `user` value is your user's address, but that one is provided as part of the message.

-#### OP Mainnet message to Ethereum, or OP Goerli message to Goerli (withdrawal)
+#### opBNB message to BSC, or opBNB message to BSC (withdrawal)

 ##### Send the message

 1. Get the current L1 greeting.
 There are two ways to do that:

-   - [Browse to the Greeter contract on Etherscan](https://goerli.etherscan.io/address/0x7fA4D972bB15B71358da2D937E4A830A9084cf2e#readContract) and click **greet** to see the greeting.
+   - [Browse to the Greeter contract on BSCscan](https://testnet.bscscan.com/address/0x04F6e0f8d032fc4fFDcA9eE56f1678DA57eB478E#readContract) and click **greet** to see the greeting.

-   - Run these commands in the Hardhat console connected to L1 Goerli:
+   - Run these commands in the Hardhat console connected to L1 BSC:

      ```js
      Greeter = await ethers.getContractFactory("Greeter")
-     greeter = await Greeter.attach("0x4d0fcc1Bedd933dA4121240C2955c3Ceb68AAE84")
+     greeter = await Greeter.attach("0x04F6e0f8d032fc4fFDcA9eE56f1678DA57eB478E")
      await greeter.greet()
      ```